I Always Knew I Was Adopted

 My friends who had closed adoptions or who grew up with little to no contact with their birth parents harbor understandably negative feelings about their adoptions.
 I can’t imagine living with such a huge hole in my heart and my history.
 With a closed adoption, the questions can consume you.

-Closed adoptions are sometimes necessary for the safety and stability of a child.
-But I’m here to tell you, whether you’re a pregnant woman considering adoption or a prospective adoptive parent — always choose an open adoption when you can.
+I know that sometimes open adoptions are unfortunately not an option for the woman — international placements or Child Protective Services come to mind.
+But, whether you’re a pregnant woman considering adoption or a prospective adoptive parent — always choose an open adoption when you can.

 I’m so lucky to have such a fantastic relationship with both my birth and adoptive families.
 I wouldn’t be the person that I am today without both of those sides of me.
 Open adoption gave me that.